private health insurance pension

 Katrin Straub

-Retirement is approaching and you're wondering what will happen with your private health insurance?
-Many fear rising premiums, but with the right planning, you'll remain optimally insured even in old age.
-Discover the adjustments you can make and how to optimally arrange your private health insurance for retirement.
+Retirement is approaching and you’re wondering what happens next with your private health insurance?
+Many people fear rising premiums, but with the right planning you can remain fully covered in later life too.
+Find out what options you have and how to shape your private health insurance for retirement in the best possible way.

 The topic in brief and concise terms

-Pensioners can apply for a subsidy for private health insurance from the pension insurance provider, which reduces the contribution burden.
+Retirees can, on application, receive a subsidy from the pension insurance provider towards private health insurance, which reduces the contribution burden.

-Due to provision for old age and the elimination of certain premium components (e.g. sickness benefit, statutory surcharge), the private health insurance premium can remain stable or even decrease in old age.
+Thanks to age-related reserves and the removal of certain premium components (e.g. sickness benefit, statutory surcharge), private health insurance premiums can remain stable or even decrease in later life.

-An internal tariff change according to Paragraph 204 VVG or the conclusion of a premium relief tariff are effective means of actively reducing contributions in retirement.
+An internal tariff change under Section 204 VVG or the conclusion of a contribution relief tariff are effective means of actively reducing contributions in retirement.

-Understanding and managing the development of private health insurance premiums in retirement
+Understanding and managing private health insurance premium developments in retirement

-Many insured individuals are concerned about the cost of their private health insurance in retirement.
-Generally, certain contribution components are eliminated upon retirement, which can initially have a relieving effect.
-For instance, the contribution for daily sickness benefits is no longer applicable since you are no longer employed.
-The statutory surcharge of ten percent, which is levied until the age of 60 to build up retirement reserves, also lapses at this point.
+Many policyholders are concerned about the cost of their private health insurance in retirement.
+In principle, certain premium components no longer apply when you retire, which can initially provide some relief.
+For example, the premium for daily sickness allowance no longer applies, as you are no longer in gainful employment.
+The statutory surcharge of ten per cent, which is levied until the age of 60 to build up ageing reserves, also no longer applies.

-These retirement reserves, which you have accumulated over the years, help to keep the contributions stable in old age.
-The private health insurance calculates contributions in such a way that they remain affordable throughout their entire duration, including in old age.
-However, general cost increases in the healthcare sector can lead to contribution adjustments.
-It is a common misconception that private health insurance becomes unaffordable in old age; often, contribution increases in public health insurance have been even higher in percentage terms.
-An overview of private health insurance costs helps in gaining perspective.
+These ageing reserves, which you have accumulated over the years, help to keep premiums stable in old age.
+Private health insurance calculates premiums so that they remain affordable throughout the entire term, including in old age.
+Nevertheless, general increases in healthcare costs can lead to premium adjustments.
+It is a common misconception that private health insurance becomes unaffordable in old age; often, premium increases in the statutory health insurance system have even been higher in percentage terms.
+An overview of PKV costs helps you get your bearings.
 The exact development depends on your individual tariff and the reserves you have accumulated.

-Optimally utilise subsidies for private health insurance for pensioners
+Making the most of private health insurance subsidies for pensioners

 As a pensioner with private health insurance, you are entitled to a subsidy from your pension insurance provider.
-This subsidy must be actively applied for, ideally together with your pension application.
-The amount of the subsidy is based on the general contribution rate of the statutory health insurance (currently 14.6 percent) and the average additional contribution (currently 1.7 percent), in relation to your statutory pension.
-The pension insurance covers half of this, so currently 8.15 percent of your pension benefits (as of June 2024).
+This subsidy must be applied for proactively, preferably together with your pension application.
+The amount of the subsidy is based on the standard contribution rate of statutory health insurance (currently 14.6 per cent) and the average additional contribution (currently 1.7 per cent), calculated on the basis of your statutory pension.
+The pension insurance covers half of this, so at present 8.15 per cent of your pension benefits (as of June 2024).

-It is important that the subsidy does not exceed half of your actual private health insurance premium.
-For a pension of, for instance, 1,500 euros, you could receive a subsidy of up to 122.25 euros per month.
-This subsidy is an important component in making private health insurance affordable during retirement.
-Inform yourself early about the tax deductibility of your contributions.
-You can obtain the exact calculation and necessary forms from your pension insurance provider.
+It is important that the subsidy is capped at a maximum of half of your actual private health insurance premium.
+For a pension of, for example, 1,500 euros, you could therefore receive a subsidy of up to 122.25 euros per month.
+This subsidy is an important building block in making private health insurance affordable in retirement.
+Find out early about the tax deductibility of your contributions.
+You can obtain the exact calculation and the necessary forms from your pension insurance provider.

-There are several ways to actively influence and reduce your private health insurance contributions in retirement.
-Early planning is often crucial for success.
-You can already prepare during your working life.
+There are several ways to actively influence and reduce your PKV contributions in retirement.
+Early planning is often crucial to success.
+You can start making provision during your working life.

 Here are four effective measures:

-• Contribution relief tariffs: Many insurers offer special tariffs to relieve contributions in old age.
-During your working years, you pay an additional savings contribution, which then reduces your regular private health insurance contributions in retirement.
-Such a tariff can reduce the monthly burden by several hundred euros.
+• Contribution-reduction tariffs: Many insurers offer special tariffs designed to reduce contributions in old age.
+During your working years, you pay an additional savings contribution, which then reduces your regular PKV contributions in retirement.
+Such a tariff can lower your monthly burden by several hundred euros.

-• Adjustment of the deductible: Increasing your deductible can noticeably reduce your monthly contribution.
-Consider whether you can bear higher one-off costs in the event of illness to save continuously.
-An adjustment of the deductible by 250 euros can often already result in a saving of 50 euros monthly.
+• Adjusting the excess: Increasing the excess can noticeably reduce your monthly contribution.
+Consider whether you can bear higher one-off costs in the event of illness in order to save on an ongoing basis.
+Adjusting the excess by 250 euros can often already save 50 euros per month.

-• Benefit adjustments: Critically review your insurance coverage.
-Do you really still need all the selected additional benefits in full extent during retirement?
-Sometimes adjustments can be made here that positively impact the contribution without jeopardizing the core coverage.
+• Adjusting benefits: Review your insurance cover critically.
+Do you really still need all the additional benefits you have chosen in full during retirement?
+Sometimes adjustments can be made here that have a positive effect on the contribution without jeopardising the core cover.

-These options help manage the obligation to have health insurance in old age financially well.
-Individual advice can show you which strategy is best suited for your situation.
+These options help you manage the health insurance obligation in old age financially.
+Individual advice can show you which strategy is best suited to your situation.

-Private health insurance in retirement is subject to specific legal regulations.
-A key point is the independence of contributions from income in old age, unlike in the statutory health insurance (GKV).
-This means that additional income from capital assets or rentals does not affect your private health insurance (PKV) contribution.
-Note that a switch back to statutory health insurance for retirees over the age of 55 is only possible in very rare exceptional cases.
-Therefore, thorough planning of PKV financing in retirement is essential.
+Private health insurance in retirement is subject to specific statutory regulations.
+One key point is that premiums are independent of income in later life, unlike in statutory health insurance (GKV).
+This means that additional income from investments or rental properties does not affect your private health insurance premium.
+Please note that switching back to statutory health insurance for retirees over 55 is only possible in very rare exceptional cases.
+Careful planning of private health insurance funding in later life is therefore essential.

-Our expert tip: Carefully examine the possibility of a tariff change under Paragraph 204 of the Insurance Contract Act (VVG).
-This paragraph guarantees you the right to switch to another tariff with the same insurer, offering equivalent coverage, with full credit given to your age-related provisions.
-This can often lead to savings of up to 30% without having to forgo important benefits.
-Also, pay attention to the conditions of so-called standard or basic tariffs, which offer a legally defined minimum protection with capped contributions.
-These could be an option if the contributions in your current tariff become too high.
+Our expert tip: check carefully whether a tariff change under Section 204 of the Insurance Contract Act (VVG) is an option.
+This section guarantees your right to switch to another tariff with the same insurer and equivalent insurance cover, with your ageing reserves fully taken into account.
+This can often lead to premium savings of up to 30 per cent, without you having to forgo important benefits.
+Also pay attention to the conditions of so-called standard or basic tariffs, which offer a legally defined minimum level of cover and have capped premiums.
+These can be an option if the premiums in your current tariff become too high.
 A calculation of your private pension can provide additional planning security.

-Age provisions are the cornerstone of premium calculation in private health insurance for retirement.
-From the start of your contract, part of your premium is saved and earns interest to cushion the rising healthcare costs as you age.
-Until the age of 60, you also pay a statutory surcharge of ten per cent, which is added to these provisions.
-From the age of 65, these accumulated funds are used to mitigate or prevent premium increases.
-The earlier you join private health insurance, the more time you have to build a solid cushion of age provisions.
+Age-related reserves are the cornerstone of premium calculation in private health insurance for retirement.
+From the start of your contract, part of your premium is set aside and earns interest to cushion the healthcare costs that rise with age.
+Up to the age of 60, you also pay a statutory surcharge of ten per cent, which likewise flows into these reserves.
+From the age of 65, these accumulated funds are then used to help mitigate or prevent premium increases.
+The earlier you join private health insurance, the more time you have to build up a solid buffer of age-related reserves.

-The amount of age provisions accumulated can reach a five-figure sum for a 65-year-old who joined at the age of 35.
-This sum acts as a buffer against rising healthcare expenses.
-It is important to understand that premium adjustments in private health insurance are not primarily caused by your individual ageing, but by medical advancements and the general cost development in the healthcare system.
-Therefore, a solid foundation of age provisions is your best protection for stable premiums in retirement.
-Compare this with the three pillars of retirement provision.
+The amount of age-related reserves built up can, for a 65-year-old who joined at 35, quite easily reach a five-figure sum.
+This amount then acts as a buffer against rising healthcare expenditure.
+It is important to understand that premium adjustments in private health insurance are caused not primarily by you getting older individually, but by medical progress and the general trend in healthcare costs.
+A solid base of age-related reserves is therefore your best protection for stable premiums in retirement.
+See also the three pillars of retirement provision.

-To optimally prepare your private health insurance for retirement, you should take proactive steps.
-A comprehensive analysis of your current situation is the first step.
-Use the remaining time until you retire to make corrections if necessary.
+To prepare your private health insurance optimally for retirement, you should act proactively.
+A thorough analysis of your current situation is the first step.
+Use the remaining time until retirement to make any necessary adjustments.

-1. Review existing contract: Analyze your current private health insurance plan regarding benefits and contribution amount.
-Does it still meet your needs in old age?
+1. Review your existing contract: Analyse your current private health insurance tariff in terms of benefits and premium level.
+Does it still meet your needs in later life?

-2. Seek advice: Talk to an independent insurance expert about your options.
+2. Seek advice: Speak with an independent insurance expert about your options.
 A professional assessment can help you make the right decisions.

-3. Apply for a subsidy: Remember to apply for the health insurance subsidy from your pension provider in good time.
-This can reduce your monthly burden by up to 8.15 percent of your pension.
+3. Apply for the subsidy: Remember to apply for the health insurance subsidy from your pension insurance provider in good time.
+This can reduce your monthly burden by up to 8.15 per cent of your pension.

-4. Review contribution relief tariffs: If not already done and time permits, consider taking out a contribution relief tariff.
-Even a monthly savings amount of 100 euros can mean relief of 200 euros or more in old age.
+4. Check premium relief tariffs: If you have not done so already and it still makes sense in terms of timing, consider taking out a premium relief tariff.
+Even a monthly savings amount of 100 euros can mean a reduction of 200 euros or more in later life.

-5. Evaluate tariff change options: Inquire with your insurer about more affordable tariffs with comparable protection (internal tariff change according to Paragraph 204 of the VVG).
+5. Evaluate tariff change options: Ask your insurer about cheaper tariffs with comparable cover (internal tariff change under Section 204 VVG).

-Through these measures, you can ensure that your private health insurance remains affordable even in retirement, allowing you to continue enjoying high-quality health protection.
-Also consider the general context of retiree health insurance.
-Now request an individual risk analysis: Have your insurance situation checked for free and receive concrete optimization proposals.
+These measures can help ensure that your private health insurance remains affordable in retirement and that you continue to enjoy the high-quality health protection you are used to.
+Also consider the general context of health insurance for pensioners.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ

-How do contributions to private health insurance develop in retirement?
+How do private health insurance premiums change in retirement?

-Premiums may be adjusted due to general cost increases in the healthcare sector.
-However, age reserves and the elimination of premium components (e.g., daily sickness allowance, statutory surcharge from age 60) have a stabilizing or reducing effect.
-A blanket statement is difficult as it strongly depends on the tariff and individual conditions.
+Contributions can be adjusted due to general cost increases in the healthcare sector.
+However, ageing reserves and the removal of contribution components (e.g. daily sickness benefit, statutory surcharge from age 60) have a stabilising or reducing effect.
+A blanket statement is difficult, as it depends greatly on the tariff and individual circumstances.

-What options do I have to reduce my private health insurance contributions as a pensioner?
+What options do I have for reducing my private health insurance premiums as a pensioner?

-You can consider changing your plan within your insurance company (Paragraph 204 VVG), choose a higher deductible, cancel coverage components you no longer need, or benefit from a premium reduction plan if arranged early on.
+You can check whether it is possible to switch tariffs within your insurance company (Section 204 VVG), choose a higher deductible, cancel benefit modules you no longer need or, if taken out early, benefit from a premium relief tariff.

-How much is the pension insurance subsidy for private health insurance for retirees?
+How much is the pension insurance subsidy towards private health insurance for pensioners?

-The allowance is currently 8.15 percent of your statutory gross pension (as of June 2024).
-However, it is limited to a maximum of half of your actual private health insurance contributions and must be applied for.
+The subsidy currently amounts to 8.15 per cent of your statutory gross pension (as of June 2024).
+However, it is limited to a maximum of half of your actual PKV contributions and must be applied for.

-Is the contribution for sick pay automatically omitted in retirement?
+Does the contribution for sickness daily allowance automatically cease in retirement?

-Yes, with retirement and the associated loss of earned income, the need for an income protection insurance usually ends, and the corresponding contribution portion is no longer required.
+Yes, on retirement and the associated loss of earned income, the need for sickness daily allowance insurance usually ends, and the corresponding premium share no longer applies.

-What are age reserves and how do they affect my pension contribution?
+What are ageing reserves and how do they affect my pension contribution?

-Age reserves are savings components accumulated during the term of your contract to offset the typically increasing healthcare costs associated with aging.
-They help keep your premiums stable in retirement.
+Ageing reserves are savings portions built up during the term of your policy to offset healthcare costs that typically rise with age.
+They help keep your contributions stable in retirement.

-Is it possible to switch from private health insurance to statutory health insurance at retirement age?
+Is it possible to switch from private health insurance to statutory health insurance in retirement?

-For individuals over 55 years, a return to public health insurance is only possible under very strict and rarely met conditions.
-Returning is the exception.
+For people over 55, switching back to the GKV is only possible under very strict and rarely met conditions.
+A return is the exception.

 Subscribe to our newsletter